 Innovation and disruption occur quickly and can often take people by surprise.
 So, it is prudent to plan and monitor the technologies that will shape trade finance in the years and decades to come.
 Quantum computing is such an area worthy of exploration.

-“Quantum computers use the quantum state of very small quantum systems, or qubits, rather than classical bits, as the basis of computing,” says Gugelmann.
+“Quantum computers use the quantum state of very small quantum systems, or qubits, rather than classical bits, as the basis of computing,” explains Gugelmann.
 The idea is to rapidly exhaust all that can be predicted about a system’s behaviour as it evolves over time.
-The process is based on the applied mathematics of computations (rather than physics), with Quantum states being used to develop algorithms for computations.
+The process is based on the applied mathematics of computations (rather than physics), with quantum states being used to develop algorithms for computations.

 Many quantum algorithms have already been developed, while the hardware is just passing the proof-of-concept stage, he notes.
 “It seems only a matter of time before algorithms can be paired with a large enough logical qubit infrastructure to achieve quantum supremacy.”

 The technology promises to become a game-changer in many fields, including trade finance, he believes.
-“Depending on the use case, quantum computing can lead to a polynomial or even exponential speed-up of the processing time over standard classical machines.”
+“Depending on the use case, quantum computing can lead to a polynomial or even exponential speed up of the processing time over standard classical machines.”

 One promising area for quantum computing is machine learning and deep learning, two facets of artificial intelligence (AI) that are attracting much attention.
 “At Tradeteq, we are exploring the extent to which simulated quantum or actual quantum computing can help with classification and prediction problems, including credit scoring,” Gugelmann reports.
 “We are also experimenting with simulated quantum algorithms for portfolio optimisations, where the early results have been quite promising.”

 Broadly speaking, there are two forms of credit scoring that are commonly used: company credit scoring and transaction credit scoring.
-Trade finance requires a scoring which captures all relevant transactional risk elements including credit risk, dilution risk and fraud risk.
+Trade finance requires a scoring that captures all relevant transactional risk elements including credit risk, dilution risk and fraud risk.

-For a trade finance transaction, there is a large amount of data to process, from real-time ship-tracking, to data on similar transactions.
+For a trade finance transaction there is a large amount of data to process, from real-time ship-tracking, to data on similar transactions.
 Transaction data can involve the buyer or seller, their peer group, transactions of similar goods or between similar countries.
 Unlocking previously unavailable vast data flows will challenge many existing models.

 “The current generation of transaction models can handle tens of thousands of variable updates daily.
 But we need to prepare the next generation of models that can increase such capabilities intelligently,” warns Gugelmann.
 “This is where future quantum machine learning can analyse quantum states and systems.”

 Tradeteq has embarked on a research project with Singapore Management University (SMU), which has significant experience in quantum devices and the application of disruptive financial technologies.
-The project is given such significance as to be supported by the Monetary Authority of Singapore under its Financial Sector Technology & Innovation (FSTI) – Artificial Intelligence and Data Analytics (AIDA) Grant Scheme.
+The project is given such significance as to be supported by the Monetary Authority of Singapore (MAS) under its Financial Sector Technology & Innovation (FSTI) – Artificial Intelligence and Data Analytics (AIDA) Grant Scheme.

 Initially, the team will be looking at replicating simple ‘toy-company’ level models on quantum systems to learn how they can be used for more complex models, when the capacity of those systems improves enough to challenge the current state-of-the-art classical implementations.

-Getting to a point where quantum computing can match the functionality of classical systems will take many years, so this is not something that is expected to be in a production system anytime soon.
+Getting to a point where quantum computing can match the functionality of classical systems will take many years, so this is not something that is expected to be in a production system any time soon.